✓ Local certified teachers

 What are the differences between The Write Path's course and others?

 Primarily, personalization.
 Our course was developed with the needs of local students in mind, not for a national data base.
-It is taught by two certified, veteran teachers, who are local teachers and parents as well.
+It is taught by certified, veteran teachers, who are local teachers and parents as well.
 We offer personalized, individualized weekly homework for each student based on his or her pretests.
 Furthermore, our course covers BOTH the ACT and the SAT, focusing on the content as well as the strategies.
 And we offer the course in a safe, familiar setting: Wheaton North H.S.

 Do test prep seminars really help?